mbertk/MemeGenerator/README.md

 Ingestor class encapsulates the helper classes for the different file type (pdf, txt, csv, docx) and picks the Ingestor according to the file type.
 Realizes IngestorInterface

 ### MemeEnginge
 The Meme Engine Module is responsible for manipulating and drawing text onto images.
-The
+The packages utilizes PILLOW for loading and manipulating pictures.
+The randint method from the package random is used for randomizing choices.